University of Strathclyde Students' Association: History

-In November 2021, the Association hosted former President of the United States Barack Obama during the 2021 United Nations Climate Change Conference, in a meeting of the Obama Foundation which was held on Association premises.
+In November 2021, the Association hosted former President of the United States Barack Obama during the 2021 United Nations Climate Change Conference, where he was bestowed an Honorary Life Membership of the Association by then Strath Union President, Benn Rapson.
+During his visit a meeting of the Obama Foundation was held on Association premises.

 Governance

-The day-to-day running of the building is done by the Executive Committee who also serves on the trustee board alongside student volunteers elected by a cross-campus ballot.
+The day-to-day running of the building is done by the executive committee who also serves on the trustee board alongside student volunteers elected by a cross-campus ballot.
 There are six sabbatical officers: a president and five vice-presidents (covering diversity, education, support, volunteering & development, and sports & wellbeing).

 The main policy-making bodies of the Association are the Policy Forums, which meet frequently throughout the year passing policy through to the Policy Council of elected representatives which meets to discuss proposed policy.

 Student Reps represent their fellow class colleagues to communicate issues, concerns, and opinions of students to University staff and vice versa.

 Mature Students' Association

 Mature students (someone who is 21 years of age or older at the start of their course) represent almost 20% of the Strathclyde student population, including undergraduate, postgraduate, and international students.
-Strathclyde’s Students' Union also has a successful Mature Students' Association, located on Level 2 of the Livingstone Tower.
+Strathclyde's Students' Union also has a successful Mature Students' Association, located on Level 2 of the Livingstone Tower.
 Facilities include; Common room, tea/coffee, microwave, toaster, fridges, tuck shop; desktop computers, printer, photocopier; quiet study room, and lockers.

 The main aims of the Mature Students' Association (MSA) are to provide all mature students with a support network of both friends and fellow students as well as somewhere to study and relax.

-The MSA is run by Convenor/s and/or committees who are elected yearly by the membership and liaise with the University and the USSA President on behalf of their members.
+The MSA is run by Convenor/s and/or committees who are elected yearly by the membership and liaise with the university and the USSA President on behalf of their members.